IE-bank-team/ie-bank-infrastructure/modules/network/network-manager/security-admin-configuration/rule-collection/README.md

 # Network Manager Security Admin Configuration Rule Collections `[Microsoft.Network/networkManagers/securityAdminConfigurations/ruleCollections]`

 This module deploys an Network Manager Security Admin Configuration Rule Collection.
 A security admin configuration contains a set of rule collections.
-Each rule collection contains one or more security admin rules.
+Each rule collection contains uno or more security admin rules.
 Security admin rules allows enforcing security policy criteria that matches the conditions set.
 Warning: A rule collection without rule will cause a deployment configuration for security admin goal state in network manager to fail.

 ## Navigation